SolshineCode/simple-django-LLM-chatbot/README.txt

    ```
 5. Open your web browser and navigate to `http://127.0.0.1:8000/` to access the chatbot interface.
  - You can interface by typing into the input text box and clicking send, after which gpt-2 will autocomplete your sentence.

+** Now updated to Ollama local LLM -- to revert to hugging face transformers pipeline for gpt2 use url.py and views.py from iteration before commit noted "Added Ollama" **

 ## Usage
 1. Type your message in the input field and click the "Send" button to interact with the chatbot.